Green Turtles are very common in the water around Pom Pom. You will help protect the eggs and adults.

 • Support: 24 hour support, Safety & Medical

-• Communications: Regular phone or internet contact with friends or family.
+• Communications: Good phone signal on Island, Regular phone or internet contact with friends or family.
+No free Wifi

-• University or college projects for individual students are designed and supported for 4+ week stays (rescue qualified diver) or 8+ week stays (diving qualification completed in Pom Pom)
+• University or college projects for individual students are designed and supported for 4+ week stays (rescue qualified diver) or 8+ week stays (diving qualification completed with TRACC).
+Please see our list of suggested projects and discuss them with us and your supervisor.

-• Excursion Planning: Staff help organise extra dive courses and additional land or water excursions
+• Excursion Planning: Staff can help organise extra dive courses and additional land or water excursions

-• Transport to Pom Pom Island from Kota Kinabalu or Tawau Airport ( return trip) (Click here for more info on travel)
+• Transport to Pom Pom Island from Semporna or Tawau ( return trip)

-• All dive equipment (except: mask, snorkel, fins, skins/rash vest/ stinger suit)
+• All dive equipment (except: watch/computer, mask, snorkel, fins, skins/rash vest/ stinger suit/ wetsuit)

 What’s Not Included